SINGER

 Icon of person Maruv

-Anna Borysivna Korsun (Ukrainian: Анна Борисівна Корсун; née Popeliukh [Попелюх]; born 15 February 1991), known professionally as MARUV (stylized in all caps), is a Ukrainian singer.
+Anna Borysivna Korsun (Ukrainian: Анна Борисівна Корсун; née Popeliukh [Попелюх]; born 15 February 1991), known professionally as Maruv (stylized in all caps), is a Ukrainian singer.
 She used to be part of the band of the same name, the successor of the band The Pringlez, from February 2017 to March 2018.
 Later, Korsun gave an interview in which she explained that from then on she would be working on her own under the pseudonym.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Maruv is the 3,154th most popular singer (up from 3,168th in 2019), the 1,153rd most popular biography from Ukraine (up from 1,163rd in 2019) and the 41st most popular Ukrainian Singer.
+Her biography is available in 27 different languages on Wikipedia (up from 26 in 2024).
+Maruv is the 3,285th most popular singer (down from 3,169th in 2024), the 1,184th most popular biography from Ukraine (down from 1,163rd in 2019) and the 43rd most popular Ukrainian Singer.

 Memorability Metrics